difiore/Intro_to_R_Reader/_book/06_More_Complicated_Analyses.md

 This here is the root of our problem - we're trying to model a binary outcome (a yes or no, a medal or not) with a straight line, which is useless.
 This sort of problem comes up all the time in real world situations - in science, whether or not a trap will catch something, or in business, whether or not a customer will click.

+These problems are known as _classification_ problems, where the outcome is a categorical variable, and linear models are really bad at them.
 Instead, we can choose to use a _logistic model_, one of the types of _generalized linear models_ from chapter 3.
 These models serve to measure the probability of a binary event - while a linear model will tell you the value of your response variable, logistic models will tell you the probability your response variable is 1.

 R convieniently has a function ```glm()``` for doing exactly this: